 We plan to leverage our long-standing drug marketing and distribution know-how and infrastructure to support our innovative oncology product launches, focusing in particular on the Chinese market.
 We have a more than 20-year track record of marketing and selling products in China.
-We aim to steadily grow our in-house oncology drug sales team in China, currently over 900 at the end of 2023.
+We possess an in-house oncology drug sales team in China of about 770 staff at the end of 2024.
 Outside of China, we look to form collaborations with leading biopharmaceutical companies and/or contract sales organizations to fully realize the value of our assets.
 We will also continue to enhance our global supply chain to support the sales of our approved drugs, including through our new manufacturing plant in Shanghai and by working with third-party manufacturers.